KnightChaser/myCustomLazyVim/README.md

 ### Note

+1. Note that my setup includes some fancy icons as characters on the terminal, so it's required to install the **Nerd Fonts** font family at <https://www.nerdfonts.com/>.
+Download any font you want among that font family, and set the font to your terminal.

-1. This neovim configuration also has LSP(Language Server Protocol)-related setup.
+2. This neovim configuration also has LSP(Language Server Protocol)-related setup.
    For proper syntax highlighting and assistance(Intellisense), proper packages must be installed.
    For example, if you want to use C language IntelliSense, required packages(`clangd` and `llvm` via `apt-get`) must be installed.
    And, lua configuration(**`lua/plugins/mason.lua`**) must be adjusted.
 Basically, the file configuration is support C language(`clangd`) and Python(`pyright`).